Website Navigation: How to Improve Yours and Boost Sales

 How to perfect your website navigation menu

-You could just browse some similar sites and copy navigation that seems to work for other brands.
-But that’s a never surefire way to improve UX or drive more sales.
+You could just browse some similar sites and copy the navigation that seems to work for other brands.
+But that's never a surefire way to improve UX or drive more sales.
 Often, it can do more harm than good because of the differences between your brand and the brands you copy, or their ideal customers and yours.
 So let us walk you through our conversion rate optimization process, which we use day in and day out here at SplitBase to decrease risk and increase conversions.
 We call it the Testing Trifecta.

 The first step is doing in-depth quantitative research, also known as digging into analytics.
 As far as site navigation goes, we'd look at or recommend reviewing a mix of the following: